Amelia Peabody Charitable Fund

 3. Demonstrated Fundraising Progress

 For major capital projects, have at least 50% of private funding committed before applying.
-The trustees "look favorably on organizations that can secure funding from multiple sources" and favor grants that help organizations leverage additional funds.
+The trustees "look favourably on organisations that can secure funding from multiple sources" and favour grants that help organisations leverage additional funds.

 4. Well-Conceived Project Design